|Best for YouTube beginners (Windows)||NCH VideoPad||SEE IT||

 - Requires a powerful computer

 Adobe Premiere Pro is cross-platform, professional editing software that provides all the tools to cut YouTube videos, Hollywood features, music videos, educational shorts, or anything else you can watch on a screen.
-It’s part of Adobe’s Creative Cloud subscription service, which also includes Photoshop, Illustrator, AfterEffects (motion graphics), and numerous other programs—many of which interface seamlessly with Premiere Pro.
+It’s part of Adobe’s Creative Cloud subscription service, including Photoshop, Illustrator, AfterEffects (motion graphics), and numerous other programs—many of which interface seamlessly with Premiere Pro.

 The software includes dozens of effects and transitions, from the simple to the outrageous, with powerful image stabilization and advanced color correction.
 It runs most third-party plug-ins, too.
 Effects can be added to individual clips or adjustment layers that transform entire sequences.